 If Samsung decides to push Android 10 and One UI 2.0 to the Galaxy Note 8, there’s a chance it rolls out a beta before the release.
 That said, we aren’t expecting a beta.

-The company reportedly won’t release Android 10 beta software for newer models like the Galaxy Fold and Galaxy A series so it would be surprising to see a release for the Galaxy Note 8.
+The company didn’t push Android 10 beta software to newer models like the Galaxy Fold and Galaxy A series so it would be surprising to see a release for the Galaxy Note 8.

 We haven’t heard anything about a Galaxy Note 8 Android 10 beta so the chances of a release are slim to none at this point.

 Galaxy Note 8 Android 10 Update